Seattle Slew: Background

 Seattle Slew was a dark bay horse with a small white patch of hair by his left rear hoof.
 He was bred by Ben S. Castleman, a Kentucky racing commissioner, and was foaled at White Horse Acres near Lexington, Kentucky.
 Seattle Slew was the first foal out of My Charmer, a stakes-winning daughter of the otherwise obscure sire Poker.
 My Charmer went on to produce the 2000 Guineas winner Lomond and Seattle Dancer, and several of her daughters became outstanding producers.
-My Charmer descends from champion and noted “blue hen” Myrtlewood.
+My Charmer descends from champion and noted "blue hen" Myrtlewood.
 Castleman originally intended to breed My Charmer to Jacinto but that stallion's book was full so Seth Hancock of Claiborne Farm recommended the mare be bred instead to Bold Reasoning, a first-crop sire who had won the Jersey Derby and Withers Stakes in 1971.
-Bold Reasoning was a grand-son of Bold Ruler, whose descendants, including Secretariat, dominated the Kentucky Derby in the 1970s.
+Bold Reasoning was a grandson of Bold Ruler, whose descendants, including Secretariat, dominated the Kentucky Derby in the 1970s.